alessandragutierrez/code-signal/README.md

-# practice-problems
+# code-signal
-A repo full of JS challenges.
+A repo full of solutions from [CodeSignal](https://codesignal.com/) problems.